 Partially disagree The vacancy data was accurate at the time information was provided to Grand Jury but had yet to be defined down to funded/unfunded status of vacant positions.
 Unfunded vacant positions should not be used in calculations for vacancy rate because it is not possible to fill due to lack of funding.
 The vacancy rate has been updated since and with consideration of counting only funded vacant positions, the County vacancy rate is at approximately 15%.
 When the budget was approved for Fiscal Year 23/24 the positions authorized for funding was for 1,100 with a 15% vacancy rate.
 The adopted budget, with a \$7 million structural deficit, did not assume all these positions would be filled and funded for the entire fiscal year.
 F21.
 The hiring process is reported to average 2-4 months before an applicant is notified of a job offer, sometimes up to 6 months, resulting in the loss of qualified applicants.
 Agree After a recruitment (minimum of two-weeks posted) closes, Human Resources provides a referral list of candidates to departments.
 Departments then receive the referral and have 30 days to schedule interviews, interview, and extend an offer to candidates and they then need to onboard their new hires.
 Referral lists are typically sent to a department within 72 hours pending other factors such as they are still interviewing from a previous referral.
 F22.
 Hiring managers average over a month to interview the approximately 10 people on the list of qualified candidates received from HR.
 Agree F23.
 The County is experiencing major challenges retaining employees.
 Average turnover rate in the County was 30.6% in 2022, with turnover among some job classifications up to 120% in a year.
 Agree F24.
 Understaffing issues have been exacerbated by the instability within HR.
 Consistent turnover in HR leadership has impaired HR's ability to effectively handle recruitment and on-boarding duties for other County departments.
 Wholly disagree There has been no instability in HR Recruitment staffing regardless of the consistent turnover in HR leadership.
 There have been occasions when there has been a surge in recruitment activity which have delayed candidate lists to department.
 HR has in the past and currently adjusts staffing to address processing of recruitment activity.
 HR conducts new employee orientation every two weeks to onboard staff to the County.
 Departments, not HR, are responsible for onboarding of staff in their respective departments.
 F25.
 The County as an employer has suffered due to the workplace culture, which makes the County less attractive to potential applicants.
 Partially disagree The County's workplace culture varies by department and a challenging workplace culture is not consistent throughout the County.
 The County recognizes there are some departments with challenging workplace cultures due to varied reasons such as vacant management and leadership positions, lack of trained supervisors and managers, lack of accountability, and challenges in filling vacant positions.
-Depending upon the current or previous department employee the potential applicants talk to, the applicant could be influenced equally as to whether they apply for County employment in certain departments due to concerns of workplace culture.
+Depending upon the current or previous department employee the potential applicants talk to, the applicant could be influenced equally as to whether they apply for County employment in certain departments due to concerns of workplace culture.may look less attractive to potential applicants if the culture is known by the applicants and is as bad or worse than the current workplace culture the applicant is enduring.
 Response to Recommendations: